NiryxGames/niryxgames.github.io/README.md

 # niryxgames.github.io

-# - Niryx Games -

----

-## Copyright Notice
+# Copyright and Legal Notice

-© 2025 Matias "Niryx" Pose.
+© 2025 Niryx Games.
 All rights reserved.

-This website and its content are the property of Niryx Games.
-Unauthorized reproduction, distribution or use of any part of this site without the express consent of Matias "Niryx" Pose is strictly prohibited.
+This website and its content are the property of Matías 'Niryx' Pose.
+Reproduction, distribution or modification of all or part of this website and its content without the express permission of Niryx Games is prohibited.

-For commercial inquiries or collaborations, please contact us through the channels provided in the contact section.

----
+**Intellectual Property Law:**
+This site is protected by Law 11,723 of Argentina.
+For more information about intellectual property, visit [Law 11.723](https://www.argentina.gob.ar/justicia/derechofacil/leysimple/propiedad-intelectual).

+Any unauthorized use of the materials on this site may result in legal action.